 Calculating this number can be done many ways, including calculators that can be found online, such as this one:

 Budgeting tips: Part-time/summer Job & graduation money.
-Mint App
+Mint App or other budgeting apps

 These costs don't include housing, food, transportation, or other living expenses.

 Student Loan debt has reached over $1.3 Trillion...

 So you have to look somewhere else to help